 Most Baptists came to believe that churches could cooperate voluntarily to form organizations for the spread of the gospel without losing their autonomy.
 A few Baptists continued to object to these organizations on the grounds that they were without biblical precedent, but soon missions, denominational organizations, and voluntary cooperation became major factors in Baptist life.

-Baptists grew rapidly both in
+Baptists grew rapidly both in numbers and organizations.

 Throughout the nation Baptists grew rapidly through missionary and evangelistic efforts.
 Throngs of persons responded to the gospel and were baptized into Baptist churches.